Anoncheg1/diboard/README.md

 Features:
 ----------
+- No JavaScript.
 - Short links works globally
 - No message loss, full synchronization.
 - Fully compatible with nntpchan soft (except tripcodes, AUTH command, decentralized moderation).
 - Only images supported for now.
-- One attachment per post.
+One attachment per post.
-- SOCKS proxy connection for Tor and i2p peering
+- SOCKS proxy connection for Tor and i2p peering.

-Knews bugs:
+Knews issues:
 ----------
 - Impossible to chage HTML templates without recompilation.
 - HEAD and BODY NNTP commands do not read NNTPcache.